nmajor/nmajor-src/_posts/2018-03-21-get-a-facebook-page-access-token-that-never-expires.md

 tags:
 - facebook
 ---
+With the facebook API, page tokens can often be used in place of user tokens.
+This is very useful because if you are doing something with a business, its not ideal to have to use your own user token for everything.
+However, if you don't want to have to recreate a new token all the time, you have to go through the process of getting a long-lived page access token.

+{: .lead}
+<!–-break-–>

 First we should talk about some definitions:

 **short-lived user access token**: This is the regular user_access_token, and it typically lasts about 2 hours.